UCSB Academic Senate

 See RB I-46 for guidelines for letters of evaluation.
 External letters for promotion to Associate Professor with tenure, promotion to Professor, and advancement to Professor Above Scale should come predominantly from full professors who are independent of, and not closely associated with, the candidate.

-In the Lecturer SOE series letters of evaluation may come from UCSB Senate faculty, external to the department, who have conducted a peer review of the candidate’s teaching.
+In the Teaching Professor series letters of evaluation may come from UCSB Senate faculty, external to the department, who have conducted a peer review of the candidate’s teaching.
 Peer evaluation may include classroom visits or review of recorded classes, commentary on course syllabi, reading assignments, and examinations.
-Red Binder I-46 offers details on the criteria for external letters in LSOE cases.

-In relatively small fields or subdisciplines, it may be difficult not to call upon previous external reviewers or collaborators for a letter.
-When a department deems it necessary to include such a reviewer, the department should provide information in the coded list of reviewers about the need and nature of the association as well as a justification for choosing the evaluator.
-Such explanations and justifications are also necessary when letters are solicited from individuals at a rank below full professor.
+In relatively small fields or subdisciplines, it may be difficult not to call upon collaborators for a letter.
+When a department deems it necessary to include a letter from the candidate’s collaborator or coauthor, the department should provide information in the coded list of reviewers about the nature of the association and a justification for choosing someone closely associated with the candidate.
+Such justifications are also necessary when letters are solicited from individuals at a rank below full professor.
 This type of information and deviations from policy should be noted and explained in the qualifications section of the document identifying external referees (RB I-48) and will form part of the case assessment.

-Thus, external referees should be sufficiently distanced from the candidate, in order to provide an objective appraisal of the candidate's work.
+External referees should be sufficiently distanced from the candidate, to provide an objective appraisal of the candidate's work.

-The following would NOT be considered non-conflicted reviewers:
+The following would NOT be considered independent reviewers:

 • the candidate’s family member